 - Endorsed short courses and CPD

-Enquiries are advised to check our list prior to making enquiries for future study.
+You are advised to check our Approved Providers list prior to making enquiries for future study.

 Becoming a training provider

-In order for a training provider to be able to offer CILT qualifications, an application form and supporting information should be submitted to the International Professional Development Coordinator.
+In order for a training provider to be able to offer CILT qualifications, an application form and supporting information should be submitted to the International Education Services and Development Manager.

 Training providers should note that it is vital that CILT Chartered Members are within the proposed teaching team to keep the standards high, and although it may be possible for an organisation to bring in guest speakers and other lecturers, we are looking for organisations that can demonstrate robust and sustainable lecturing teams in the longer-term.